International Mountain Guides Climbing and Mountaineering Expeditions

 [ ]Base Layer: 2 pair synthetic long johns: one midweight set and one expedition weight set.

-[ ]Mid Layers: One additional warm layer (wool sweater, another fleece jacket, shelled vest, etc, that can be worn in conjunction to the other layers).
+[ ]Mid Layers: One additional warm layer (wool sweater, fleece jacket, shelled vest, light puffy, etc).

 [ ]Shell Pants: Waterproof/breathable pants (full side zips are best).